 Here are some of the false premises fueling our current alternative facts fad:

-- The United States was created miraculously by the best people in the history of the world
+- The United States and its constitution was created miraculously by the best people in the history of the world.

 - The Democrats are a monolithic liberal army out to destroy the old, pure America